Pathe-Seck/cse15l-lab-reports/Lab-report-3.md

-**I was struggling heavily with this lab, but I wanted to turn in all if the stuff I was able to do**
+**I was struggling heavily with this lab, but I wanted to turn in all if the stuff I was able to do.
+I apologize for the incomplete work**

 # Streamlining ssh Congiguration
 Streamlining ssh is pretty simple all you need is a config file with